 Although it may have not lived up to expectations, the ANT-16 was an impressive beast with a 54 m (177 ft 2 in) wingspan and looked extremely imposing.
 An unusual element to the design was the five engines.

 Four of them were wing-mounted, however, the fifth was on struts above the fuselage of the aircraft.
-Regardless, their performance was poor.
-Giving a top speed of barely 120 mph (200 km/h).
+Regardless, with a top speed of barely 120 mph (200 km/h), their performance was poor.

 To the untrained eye, this aircraft looked futuristic – an incredible piece of design.
 In a well thought out move, the Soviets went bigger and better and introduced the ANT-20.